T-PYTHON-JULY-23/UNIT-PROJECT-3/README.md

 - A manager page to manage the service requests you receive.
 - A My Requests page so the user can display the services he/she requested and the status of it.

+for staff :
+ 1- add page
+ 2- update page
+for users:
+3-detail page
+4- reques page for user
+for admain:
+5-manager page